webpack/webpack-cli/README.md

 # Webpack CLI

-This project intends to be the main cli package of webpack.
-Here we will encapsulate all the features and code related to the command line.
-From sending options to the compiler, to initialize and migrate from version to version.
-To avoid breaking changes and making people unhappy, we are keeping the old features.
-While we keep the old features, we've added some other, `init`and `migrate`.
+Webpack CLI encapsulates all code related to CLI handling.
+It captures options and sends them to webpack compiler.
+You can also find functionality for initializing a project and migrating between versions.
+For the time being, it is backwards-compatible with the CLI included in webpack itself.

 **Note** The package is still in work in progress.
 In case you want to contribute, reach to us, so we can point you out how and when you can help us.

 ## Migration from webpack v1 to v2

-The `migrate` feature aims to ease the transition version 1, to version 2 of webpack.
-This feature will allow users to switch to the new version of webpack, without having to refactor themselves.
+The `migrate` feature eases the transition from version 1, to version 2 of webpack.
+This feature allows users to switch to the new version of webpack, without having to refactor themselves.

 `webpack --migrate <config>`